NieneB/InternshipReport/index.md

 When the idea is settled a front-end and back-end situation for the application have to be developed.
 Both will be developed by the researcher.
 Decisions and choices will be made on the developed goals and requirements, the background theory, personal preference and experience knowledge of supervisors.

 The front-end is the presentation layer, so the web-page.
 A product of HTML, CSS and JavaScript for the web application so that a user can see and interact with it directly.
 The back-end is the data and data access layer of the application.
-The products will be a database, a API and the pre-processed data.
+The products will be a database, an API and the pre-processed data.

 Eventually this will all from the prototype-product of this research.